FIX: Dbghelp.dll Fatal Error in Windows 10

 - At the Command Prompt, type the following command, and then press ENTER:

-If nothing of the previous advices helped, then performing a system recovery might return your files to normal.
+If nothing of the previous pieces of advice helped, then performing a system recovery might return your files to normal.
 Don’t worry, performing a system recovery will just refresh your system, without affecting any files.
 To perform refresh your PC without affecting your files, follow these steps:

 - Go to Start menu